daeheepark/daeheepark.github.io/content/authors/admin/_index.md

 ## About Me

-Daehee Park is a Ph.D. candidate at Korea Advanced Institute of Science and Technology ([KAIST](https://kaist.ac.kr/)), advised by Prof.Kuk-Jin Yoon.
+Daehee Park is a Ph.D. candidate at Korea Advanced Institute of Science and Technology ([KAIST](https://kaist.ac.kr/)), advised by Prof. Kuk-Jin Yoon.
 He received B.S. and M.S. degree from KAIST in 2018 and 2020.
 He had research intern at [Naver Labs](https://www.naverlabs.com/) (2021) and [Qualcomm](https://www.qualcomm.com/) (2024).
 His research interests include expanding applicability of deep learning and computer vision for autonomous driving.
 His recent researchs are focused on modeling movement of agents under chellenging real-world problems (e.g. complex interaction, domain shift, and long-tail problem)